Stochastic Graph Neural Networks: Random Edge Sampling Graph Model

 Consider symmetric unweighted graph $\ccalG= (\ccalV, \ccalE)$.
 The vertex set contains $N$ nodes $\ccalV = \{ 1,\ldots,N \}$ and the edge set contains $M$ undirected edges $(i,j)= (j,i)\in \ccalE$.
 The adjacency matrix $\bbA \in \reals^{N \times N}$ has entries $[\bbA]_{ij} > 0$ if node $i$ is connected to node $j$ (i.e. $(i,j)\in \ccalE$) and $[\bbA]_{ij} =0$ otherwise, and the Laplacian matrix is $\bbL=\diag(\bbA\bbone)-\bbA$.
 To keep discussion general, introduce the shift operator $\bbS \in \reals^{N \times N}$ as a stand in for either the adjacency or Laplacian matrix of $\ccalG$.
 Symmetry of the graph implies symmetry of the shift operator, $\bbS =\bbS^\top$.

-Our interest is in settings where edges can drop randomly, such as is the case in communication networks with packet drops.
-This results in stochastic graph topologies that we model with the random edge sampling (RES) model which we define here for reference \cite{Isufi17}.
+Our interest is the distributed processing architecture over physical networks where edges can drop randomly.
+For instance, in wireless sensor networks, communication links break randomly due to channel noise.
+Other applications include robot swarm coordination, smart grids and traffic networks.
+In these cases, edges drop independently due to external factors and this results in stochastic graph topologies that we model with the random edge sampling (RES) model \cite{Isufi17}.

 \begin{definition}[Random Edge Sampling Graph] For a given graph $\ccalG = (\ccalV, \ccalE)$ and edge inclusion probability $p$, we define $\RESGp$ a random graph with realizations $\ccalG_k = (\ccalV, \ccalE_k)$ such that edge $(i,j)$ is in $\ccalE_k$ with probability $p$,